fernnetwork/anonymous-poa-authorities-poc/README.md

 1. Create key pairs using [solcrypto](https://github.com/HarryR/solcrypto)
 2. Registry owner deploy [AnonymousIdentityRegistry](truffle/contracts/AnonymousIdentityRegistry.sol) contract
 3. Registry owner create a list with  list id and authorised pub keys
-3. User create linkable ring signature of a hash of listId, using the [solcrypto](https://github.com/HarryR/solcrypto/blob/master/pysolcrypto/uaosring.py) library.
+3. User create linkable ring signature of a hash of `listId`, using the [solcrypto](https://github.com/HarryR/solcrypto/blob/master/pysolcrypto/uaosring.py) library.
 4. User sends a hash of the generated ring sig and hash of the entry value to the [AnonymousIdentityRegistry](truffle/contracts/AnonymousIdentityRegistry.sol) contract
 5. User sends the original ring sig and entry value to the [AnonymousIdentityRegistry](truffle/contracts/AnonymousIdentityRegistry.sol) contract
-6. Contract verify inputs and add entry to list
+6. The [AnonymousIdentityRegistry](truffle/contracts/AnonymousIdentityRegistry.sol) contract verify ring signature and add entry to list

 ## Code
 - Basic working version of the [anonymous list contract](truffle/contracts/AnonymousIdentityRegistry.sol)